Discernment

 Discernment through reflection helps you resist others’ assumptions and make your own informed, fair-minded judgments.
 It takes patience, logic, and self-control.
 But by reflecting before making a decision or taking action—by practicing discernment—you become the kind of employee who is extremely valuable in the workplace.

-Developing Discernment in the age of AI
+Developing Discernment in the Age of AI

 Thought of the day.